 3. Try Some New Speakers

-Even if you aren’t replacing old speakers, putting in a different set can vary your tone.
+Even if you aren’t replacing old speakers, putting in a different set can improve your tone.
 Maybe your amp’s stock speakers aren’t giving you all you want?
 Try loading up some Celestion Vintage 30s; there’s a reason they’re the most famous guitar speakers, and will impress any bar blues band.
 How about a set of Eminence Cannabis Rex, not only do they give you a smooth, “smokey” tone, your stoner rock friends will love them.

 Speakers We Recommend: